vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 }
 ```

-## Player Movement - Sprite Animation & Reporting Player Location to the Server
+## Player Movement - Sprite Animation & Sending Player Location

 Now that we can send & receive messages to and from the server, it's time to do something actually useful with it.
 The first natural thing to want to do is player movement.
-So to start this process, we'll get a player sprite moving around the screen and reporting it's location to the server.
+So to start this process, we'll get a player sprite moving around the screen and reporting its location to the server.

 I'm going to skip over a bit of SDL initialization, see the purplefox [main.c](https://github.com/vesche/purplefox-client/blob/master/main.c#L14) for that.
 If you're interested in learning SDL2 basics check out, [Writing 2D Games in C using SDL by Thomas Lively](https://www.youtube.com/watch?v=yFLa3ln16w0) and the [associated GitHub repo](https://github.com/tlively/sdl_seminar).